begaborn/simple_cache/README.md

 # Notes
-1. If you specify options besides the following value for `has_many` or `has_one`, the model objects wll not be cached in Memcached.
+1. If you specify options besides the following values for `has_many` or `has_one`, the model objects wll not be cached in Memcached.
 ```
 :class_name, :foreign_key, :dependent, :counter_cache, :auto_save, :extend
 ```